vinaykumarkas/imagenation/README.MD

 Alternatively you can visit http://radiant-sierra-3399.herokuapp.com/ which is Heroku link for this application

-#Notes
-Please update the API Key for Flickr with your own API Key

 #Testing
 Various test cases can be ececuted from the spec directory: